Skip Navigation

 The sky’s the limit for Netta Squires ’12 ’19, who was recently named Cybersecurity Woman of the Year by the Cybersecurity Association at its ninth annual awards.
-This recent honor is just the latest of many recognitions Squires has received during her diverse and distinguished career as a public safety professional and educator specializing in cybersecurity, emergency management, and public policy.
+This recognition is the latest in a long line of honors celebrating her diverse and distinguished career as a public safety professional, attorney, and educator specializing in cybersecurity, emergency management, and public policy.

 In the Beginning

-Hailing from Israel, Squires began her college education there before moving to the United States to work.
+Hailing from Israel, Squires began her college education there before moving to the United States for work.

 “Emergency management has always been my passion and my field,” she explained.